Ayushi007/Peer-to-Peer-File-Backup-Sytem/Weekly Notes/Week 1 Notes.md

 ### 4. Attempt 3 - Basic P2P Distributed backup system in C++
 Anshi - In this implementation, we tried to understand a redundant distributed backup system, with all nodes made out of two components - server and client, but some error was occuring in the code while sending files to more than one peer which we were not able to resolve.
 We will continue working on this code and try to use this in our further implementations and build on it if possible.

+### 5. Attempt 4 - Implementation of Distribox - A P2P file sharing system
+Bhargav - Here, we tried to implement a P2P file sharing system called Distribox written in C#.
+It is a P2P alternative to DropBox and Google Drive.
+We had some trouble in creating the peers in the Local Machine and establishing a connection between them.
+We will try to use the cloud for creating the peers instead and try improving on this system.

 ## This Week Plans
 1. We plan to create peers by creating virtual machines on cloud using google cloud platform or any other available open source software.
 2. Then, similar to file transfer methods used in our previous implementations of this week, we will build P2P system from scratch